bccbass/BenjaminCampbell_T1A3/README.md

 - ### Overview of Initial Trello:
 ![overview](./docs/feature-progress/first-update/Screenshot%202023-05-05%20at%209.35.20%20AM.png)

 The trello layout contained a card for Features, General To-Do's, Doing, and Done.
-Each card has a back with more details for implemention.
-Due dates were added after a project schedule was ascertained in order to ensure smooth preject flow.
+Each card has a back with more details for development.
+Due dates were added after a project schedule was ascertained in order to ensure smooth project flow.

 - ### Initial Features on Trello Board:
 ![feature 1](./docs/feature-progress/first-update/Screenshot%202023-05-05%20at%209.34.09%20AM.png)